A working framework for Odele Beauty

 Encode it as a skill.

 Wrap the spec in a callable skill.
 Connect it to NetSuite, OneDrive, and the supplier mailbox.
-Implement the eval logic.
-Define the PO and email templates.
-Wire the audit hooks.
+Implement eval logic, PO and email templates, audit hooks.
 Register the same skill as an MCP tool so Copilot 365 can call it.

 Output